What's Included in the Price

 - High-pressure wash to remove dirt, mould, and oxidised coating

-- Rust treatment and priming on metal roofs, or tile repairs on tiled roofs
+- Rust treatment and priming on metal roofs, or tile repairs and ridge cap re-bedding on tiled roofs

 - Two coats of roof membrane or acrylic roof paint, applied per AS/NZS 2311 recommendations